Vern-Technologies/py_behrtech/README.md

 # py_behrtech

 A python wrapper for BehrTech's Mythings Central REST API.
-Currently supporting version 3.0.0
+Currently, supporting version 3.1.0.

 ## Status

 This package is a work in progress.
-Currently working to get all API endpoints implemented with checks on each returned status code.
+Currently, working to get all API endpoints implemented with checks on each returned status code.

 ### Endpoints Check List